 Then you've got to know who is your product for and why should they care.
 This is understanding empathy and being able to put ourselves in somebody else's shoes and saying, why is our product helpful?

 We have to make sure that it's for the right people and that they have enough leverage in their lives where they need to create or make that change and they're willing to try something new.
-And until we understand why they need to do that, they're not going to take that action because we haven't shown them that we understand where they're coming from.
-And this greatly impacts our SEO profitability and search-ability because they're going to ask very specific questions and they're going to need very specific and unique answers.
+Until we understand why they need to do that, they're not going to take that action because we haven't shown them that we understand where they're coming from.
+This greatly impacts our SEO profitability and search-ability because they're going to ask very specific questions and they're going to need very specific and unique answers.

 Being in the marketing industry, people have beliefs about marketing.
 Some people believe it's a really powerful tool to reach new audiences.
 Other people believe that marketing is all about gimmicks and forcing people to buy products that they don't need.

 They're not willing to step into my store because it's not for them.
 And that's okay.
-And that's part of just understanding that most of these people aren't searching us but asking these questions and finally, what do they really need?
+That's part of just understanding that most of these people aren't searching us but asking these questions and finally, what do they really need?

 We're driving the right traffic to our site.
 We can always increase numbers, we can always push more people to our website, but if those people don't have a reason to be there and a reason to engage, it's really pointless.